Daily Sales Data Collection Workflow¶

-This workflow collects daily business data from users and stores it in a PostgreSQL database for profit tracking and business analysis.
-It captures sales figures, various cost categories, and micro-actions, then calculates basic profit metrics before storing the complete record.
+This workflow collects daily business performance data from entrepreneurs and stores it in a PostgreSQL database for profit tracking and business analysis.
+It captures sales figures, various cost categories, and micro-actions while calculating basic profit metrics.

 Purpose¶